AlchemyCMS/alchemy-guides/README.md

 The Alchemy CMS Guidelines
 ==========================

-To contribute to the guidelines please fork this project and send pull requests.

-You will need the guides gem to preview the guides on your local machine.

-`gem install guides`

-Or use bundler to install it

-`bundle install`
+These Alchemy guides cover Alchemy CMS v.2.7

-The guides are written in [textile](http://redcloth.org/textile) markup.
+The guides are created with the [guides](https://github.com/wycats/guides) gem and are written in [textile](http://redcloth.org/textile) markup.

+## Contributing

+1. Fork it
+2. Create a branch (`git checkout -b my-new-guide`)
+3. Commit your changes (`git commit -am 'Add new guide for elements'`)
+4. Push to the branch (`git push origin my-new-guide`)
+5. Create new Pull Request